Increased human protections offered as H5N2 outbreak spreads

 Federal and state researchers are conducting a sweeping research effort to solve the puzzle, said Michael Osterholm, director of the Center for Infectious Disease Research and Policy at the University of Minnesota, which is coordinating the study.

-One partner in the research is U.S. meat producer Hormel Foods Corp, whose Jennie-O Turkey Store unit has seen at least 29 suppliers hit by the outbreak.
+One partner in the research is U.S. meat producer Hormel Foods Corp (HRL.N), whose Jennie-O Turkey Store unit has seen at least 29 suppliers hit by the outbreak.

 Researchers are examining a variety of factors – dust, wind, wild birds, age of poultry that fall sick and human factors, among others – at farms that have been infected with the virus, and those that have not.